-- Tip 1: Within the footnote area, you can use the \checkmark and \uparrow arrow keys to move to the next or previous footnote text. - Tip 2: The key combination Ctrl + left mouse button on the footnote mark will take you from the body text to the footnote area and vice versa.
-(Android/iOS: Via the context menu with the command Go to link.)
+Tip 1: Within the footnote area, you can use the arrow keys $\vee$ and $\wedge$ to move to the next or previous footnote text.

+Tip 2: The key combination Ctrl + left mouse button on the footnote mark will take you from the body text to the footnote area and vice versa.
+(Android/iOS: In the context menu Go to hyperlink)